jcnt/jcnt.github.io/_posts/2015-04-11-qsm-app-consistent-dr.md

 This will update the DR with the selected app consistent Snapshot "snapname", thus the DR is app consistent.

-*Note: "snapmirror update" also accepts the "-s snapname" option, so it is possible to use a specific app consistent Snapshot to initialize the partnership*
+*Note: "snapmirror initialize" also accepts the "-s snapname" option, so it is possible to use a specific app consistent Snapshot to initialize the partnership*